susannacifani/TicTacToe-Unity/README.md

 Or you can click New Game to start a new game and clear the score.

 # To play the game
-Download the file .exe and double click on it to play the game.
+Download the file .exe (Executable/tic tac toe.exe) and double click on it to play the game.